Resources To Assist You Return To Work

 You can get information about SSA’s employment support provisions at any of our SSA field offices around the country.
 You may also call us toll free at 1-800-772-1213, from 7 a.m. to 7 p.m., Monday through Friday.

-Each of our local Social Security offices has a WIL who provides advice and information about our work incentive provisions and employment support programs to individuals with disabilities and outside organizations that serve those with disabilities.
+An employee in each of our local Social Security offices serves as a WIL to provide advice and information about our work incentive provisions and employee support programs to individuals with disabilities and outside organizations that serve those with disabilities.

 AWICs are experienced employment support experts who: